Supplier Risk Management: The Definitive Guide

 The SolarWinds Breach

-Another more recent example is the 2020 SolarWinds attack, which compromised the company’s Orion Platform.
+Another prominent example is the 2020 SolarWinds attack, which compromised the company’s Orion Platform.
 This was one of the most far-reaching and sophisticated cyber-attacks seen in recent history.
-The SolarWinds supply chain breach has wreaked havoc on Orion consumers around the world, despite their best efforts to recognize and minimize the risks.
+The SolarWinds supply chain breach has wreaked havoc on Orion consumers around the world despite their best efforts to recognize and minimize the risks.
 In fact, one study found that the average cost to companies affected by the SolarWinds attack was about $12M.

 Prevalent found that 37% of impacted parties had no documented incident management policy for responding to the SolarWinds breach.
 This intrusion caught many organizations off guard, revealing internal procedure deficiencies regarding customer reporting and a lack of appropriate incident response planning.